Arizona Territory (film)

 Arizona Territory is a 1950 American Western film directed by Wallace Fox and written by Adele Buffington.
 The film stars Whip Wilson, Andy Clyde, Nancy Saunders, Dennis Moore, John Merton and Carol Henry.
-The film was released on July 2, 1950, by Monogram Pictures.
+It was released on July 2, 1950 by Monogram Pictures.

 Plot

+While driving her wagon, Doris Devin is shot and wounded.
+She loses control of the wagon, which is stopped by Whip Wilson.
+When searching for the assailant, Whip uncovers a counterfeiting ring.